-Curriculum development, review, and keeping course outlines and programs current and compliant are primary responsibilities of the College faculty and may be included as one of the instruction-related student support service activities (IRSSA) required in the AFT contract for full-time instructors.
-Any number of sources may initiate suggestions for new courses or modifications to existing courses: students, faculty, administration, advisory committees or members of the community; however, a member of the College faculty must prepare any new or modified course outline.
+Curriculum development, review, and keeping course outlines and programs current and compliant are primary responsibilities of the College faculty and may be included as one of the instruction-related student support service activities (IRSSA) required in the VCCCD/AFT CBA for fulltime instructors.
+Students, faculty, administrators, advisory committees or members of the community may make suggestions for new courses or modifications to existing courses; however, a member of the College faculty must prepare and present any new or modified course outlines of record (COR's).